learn-co-curriculum/phase-1-html-forms/README.md

 HTTP Post request is ideally used when we wish to post content to the server.
 This is the more appropriate of the two methods for sending something like a password as the content is sent within Form Data and not directly visible in a query string in the URL as they are with GET requests.

-Next, lets explore some of the many form elements we can use to gather user input.
+Next, let's explore some of the many form elements we can use to gather user input.

 #### Text Inputs

+Setting the input element with a `type="text"` gives our user a place to type in a single line of text content.
+The `placeholder` attribute puts some dummy text into the element that will be replaced as the user starts typing.
+The `name` attribute gives our input value a label.
+This makes it possible to grab its value at the other end on the server by calling up the value by giving its name (key).

 ```html
 <input type="text" name="username" placeholder="username">
 ```

 <input type="text" name="username" placeholder="username">

+Setting the input element with a `type="password"` displays dots as the user types characters instead of the actual characters.
+This is useful when private information is entered that we don not want others around the user to read.

 ```html
 <input type="password" name="password" placeholder="password">
 ```

 <input type="password" name="password" placeholder="password">

+Setting the input element with a `type="tel"` will bring up the numeric keypad on supporting mobile devices.

 ```html
 <input type="tel" name="phone" placeholder="phone">